Engee documentation

 Ports

-K is the thermal conductivity control signal, W/(K*m)
+# K — thermal conductivity control signal, W/(K*m)

 scalar

 The input signal controlling the thermal conductivity.
-The signal is saturated when the value exceeds the minimum limit set by the Minimum thermal conductivity parameter.
+The signal is saturated when the value goes beyond the minimum limit set by the parameter Minimum thermal conductivity.

 Dependencies

-To use this port, set the Conductivity type parameter to Variable input.
+To use this port, set the parameter Conductivity type value Variable input.

 Parameters

-Conductivity type — the type of setting the properties of thermal conductivity
+# Conductivity type — the type of setting thermal conductivity properties

 Type of thermal conductivity assignment:

 • Constant — thermal conductivity remains constant during simulation.
-You set the thermal conductivity using the Thermal conductivity parameter.
+You set the thermal conductivity using the parameter Thermal conductivity.

 • Variable input — Thermal conductivity is set using the input signal on port K, which can change during simulation.
-The Minimum thermal conductivity parameter sets the lower limit of the signal.
+Parameter Minimum thermal conductivity sets the lower limit of the signal.

 • Tabulated data — Thermal conductivity is indicated using temperature-based tabular data.
 In this case, the thermal conductivity may also change during the simulation process.

-Wall geometry — wall shape for thermal conductivity
+# Wall geometry — wall shape for calculating thermal conductivity

 Wall shape for thermal conductivity: